mobiliabrus/tourbook/docs/2-tour.md

 Everyone was obviously asleep because they were snoring loudly.
 I gently climbeb onto bed and tried not awake anyone.
 My bed is beside a pipe which flews all the night.
 I, even for those noises,  falt sleep.
 I was too tired.

 When I got up, people all left.
-The hostel offered free bread and butter.
+Through the hall, the hostel offered free self-service breads and butters.
+On the wall, “Clean them if you used any plates or cups” was wroten.

-I walked the streets around, and I found it's a large-scaled community with people who led busy lives and have no time to stop.
+I walked on the streets after breakfast, and I found it's a large-scaled community with people who led busy lives and have no time to stop.
 The city is such a black hole, and we were squeezed into it.
 People
-dodged amongst the seething crowds of men. it's not the place I belong to.
+dodged amongst the seething crowds of men.
+I stayed two days that I limited myself to walking, eating and sleeping. it's not the place I belong to.
 I choosed leaving.